-British farmers create a countryside that works for everyone, providing the raw ingredients for a food and farming sector worth £122 billion and employing over 4 million people.
+British farmers create a countryside that works for everyone, providing the raw ingredients for a food and farming sector worth almost £122 billion and employing over 4 million people.
 It provides a secure food system within our shores, feeding the nation and delivering a wide range of environmental and rural community benefits all of which are enjoyed far beyond the farm gates.

 Because of its role as the driving force behind so much economic activity, farming offers huge potential to the rural economy as a whole.
 That’s why money invested by government into UK farming is money invested wisely.

 Agriculture’s importance to the UK economy is emphasised by the fact that the UK has 149,000 farm businesses.
 That’s more than the number of businesses involved in the motor trade, education, finance and insurance.

 Part of what makes farming unique is its structure with over 90 per cent of our farms made up of sole traders or family partnerships.
 It remains an industry characterised by family farming businesses.